natcap/invest.users-guide/source/sdr.rst

     * **stream.tif** (pixel mask): The pixel level mask of the calculated stream network, useful for interpreting pixel level output and checking the stream network computed by the model.

-    * **stream.tif** (pixel mask): The pixel level mask of the calculated stream network, useful for interpreting pixel level output and checking the stream network computed by the model.

     * **stream_and_drainage.tif** (pixel mask): If a drainage layer is provided, this raster is the union of that layer with the calculated stream layer.

     * **usle.tif** (tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.